Hienph1/Sensor_Capture/README.md

-# This folder include arduino interface using python
+This folder include arduino interface using python
+Use main.py